 Veteran And Eligibility Dependent Requirements

-- Member of the U.S. armed forces who dies on active duty, who retire from military service or who is honorable discharged and eligible for burial in one of Virginia three state veteran cemeteries.
+- Member of the U.S. armed forces who dies on active duty, who retire from military service or who is honorably discharged and eligible for burial in one of Virginia three state veteran cemeteries.

 - Veterans legal spouse [widow or widower] and unmarried minor children under the age of 21 may be eligible in a Virginia veteran’s cemetery.
-Additionally unmarried adult children who become permanently incapable of self-support because of physical or mental disability before the age of 21 may also be interred.
+Additionally, unmarried adult children who become permanently incapable of self-support because of physical or mental disability before the age of 21 may also be interred.
 Other U.S. military service members and civilians may be eligible.

 National Guard/Reserve Basic Eligibility Requirements

-- Reservists and National Guard members who served military active duty [active duty for training only does not meet eligibility requirements] or at the time of death were entitled to retired pay, or would have been entitled but for being under age sixty, or who received ‘’veterans status’’ as a result of being called to active duty by Executive Order who was honorable discharged may be eligible for burial in Virginia’s State Veteran Cemeteries.
+- Reservists and National Guard members who served military active duty [active duty for training only does not meet eligibility requirements] or at the time of death were entitled to retired pay, or would have been entitled but for being under age sixty, or who received ‘’veterans status’’ as a result of being called to active duty by Executive Order who was honorably discharged may be eligible for burial in Virginia’s State Veteran Cemeteries.

 Basic Burial Benefit Costs Exclusively For Veterans, And Eligible Spouse/Dependents

 - No cost; Veteran and eligible family members are entitled to one grave/cremation site.
 The site cannot be reserved.
-The morning of the burial the Burial Grounds Manager selects the next available grave/cremation site, in the order they are used.
+The morning of the burial the Burial Grounds Manager selects the next available grave/cremation site, in the order, they are used.